Wednesday of Easter Week

 Rabboni. – John 20:16.

 PRAYER. – Rabboni!
 Lord Jesus, Thou livest and art with me, full of grace.
 Thou hast procured salvation for me.
 Thy Father is my Father, Thy God is my God.
 I am blessed.
-Grant me grace, O Lord, to love Thee and to rejoice in Thee.
-With Thy kind, saving hand lead me through death to where I may see Thee in Thy resurrected and glorified body, and where in never-ending rapture I may exclaim: “Rabboni!”
+Grant me Thy continued grace, O Lord, to keep loving Thee and to keep rejoicing in Thee.
+With Thy kind, saving hand, keep leading me through death to where I may see Thee in Thy resurrected and glorified body, and where, in never-ending rapture, I may again and again exclaim: “Rabboni!”
 Amen.

 He lives to bless me with His love,

 He lives to help in time of need.

 He lives to grant me rich supply,

 He lives to guide me with His eye;

 (Hymn 200, st. 3, 4, and 7; TLH)